The trust chain at a glance

 | Recovery | The private key lives in your customer’s own SSM Parameter Store or Kubernetes Secret, so it survives workstation loss: any workstation with your customer’s cloud credentials can refetch it and resume signing.
 If the secret itself is deleted (e.g., your customer accidentally wipes the parameter), see “Lost-key recovery” in Standing pre-approvals. |

-The appliance’s signing key
+The appliance controller’s signing key

 | Property | Value |